AscensionGameDev/Intersect-Documentation/api/v1/introduction/roles.md

 List api roles for an account:
 `apiroles [username]`

-## Users.Query
+## users.query
-Allows access to the Users endpoints.
+Grants read-access to the Users endpoints.

-## Users.Manage
+## users.manage
 Allows access to the Change Email/Password endpoints for Users without needing to know the users' existing password.